SAP-samples/teched2024-XP280/exercises/ex4/README.md

    ![Output of terrraform apply](./images/output-terraform-apply.png)

-    When clicking on the 'url_sap_build_code' you should be routed to the SAP Build lobby and you can create your first app or an automation flow:
+    When clicking on the `url_sap_build_code` you should be routed to the SAP Build lobby and you can create your first app or an automation flow:

    ![The SAP Build lobby](./images/SAP_Build_lobby.png)